Applications are no longer being accepted for the 2018 Patient Safetiy Fellowship.

 In partnership with JHF staff and a professional healthcare evaluator, Fellows will conduct in-depth interviews with past Fine Award winners to learn about their approach to sustaining and spreading quality improvement.
 The Fellows will share their findings during a final presentation, and they will collectively identify three winning healthcare teams for 2018 recognition that best exemplify the spirit and purpose of the Fine Awards.

-Applications will be accepted starting in April 2018.
+Applications will be open for the 2019 program in the Spring of 2019.
 To learn more, contact Scotland Huber (Huber@jhf.org).